dfellis/h3-node/README.md

 ## Usage

-When fully implemented, it will be a drop-in replacement for [H3-js](https://github.com/uber/h3-js).
-Most functions have been implemented.
-The following are still missing versus h3-js:

-* h3SetToMultiPolygon
+`h3-node` is a drop-in replacement for [H3-js](https://github.com/uber/h3-js).
+You can [use the H3-js API reference](https://github.com/uber/h3-js#api-reference) for the available methods and the [official H3 documentation](https://uber.github.io/h3/) to fully understand the purposes of the methods.
+Below is an abbreviated usage of every available method.

 ```js
 const h3 = require('h3-node')